Written by: Lennon

 Released: 18 April 1975 (UK), 10 March 1975 (US)

 Bobby Keys, Steve Madaio, Howard Johnson, Ron Aprea, Frank Vicari: horns

 Arthur Jenkins: percussion

 Move Over Ms L was originally intended to appear on Walls And Bridges, but was left off at the last minute.
-It had been positioned between Surprise Surprise (Sweet Bird Of Paradox and What You Got on the album’s second side, but Lennon decided to remove it just before the pressing was due to begin, fewer than three weeks before its release.
+It had been positioned between Surprise Surprise (Sweet Bird Of Paradox and What You Got on the album's second side, but Lennon decided to remove it and change the running order just before the pressing was due to begin, fewer than three weeks before its release.

 Move Over Ms L was later re-recorded, and subsequently became the only non-album b-side of Lennon's career, and was issued with the Stand By Me single, taken from the Rock 'N' Roll album, in early 1975.

 The song vaguely poked fun at Lennon's estranged wife Yoko Ono, although the playful lyrics were clearly not intended to hurt the woman who once referred to herself in song as Mrs Lennon.